Academic Title:

 Research Interests

 During the first fifteen years of my research career, my work was focused on neuropeptides, especially peptides that regulate anterior pituitary function (i.e., hypophysiotropic hormones).
 Utilizing stereotaxic surgeries, retrograde labeling and immunocytochemistry, I provided the first descriptions of several of these peptide hormones.
-My PhD and DSc degrees were based on studies dealing with luteinizing hormone–releasing hormone (LHRH), corticotropin-releasing hormone (CRH), growth hormone-releasing hormone (GH-RH), thyroid-releasing hormone (TRH), and endogenous opioid peptides
+My PhD and DSc degrees were based on studies dealing with luteinizing hormone–releasing hormone (LHRH), corticotropin-releasing hormone (CRH), growth hormone-releasing hormone (GH-RH), thyroid-releasing hormone (TRH), and endogenous opioid peptides.

 Later, when I was at the National Institute of Environmental Health Sciences/NIH in Research Triangle Park, NC, I become interested in the co-localization of neuropeptides and the regulation of co-localization by sex hormones.
 These studies have led to the discovery of sex-specific and estrogen-dependent co-localization of LHRH with galanin in the preoptic area of the hypothalamus and the prolactin-dependent co-localization of enkephalins and dopamine in the tuberoinfundibular dopaminergic (TIDA) neurons.
 The work in this field has resulted in many publications in prestigious journals, including a few in the Proceedings of the National Academy of Sciences, USA.
 Although later my interest turned toward sex steroid hormones and their receptors (see below), I still have a lasting affection for neuropeptides.

-While at Wyeth, a novel estrogen receptor (ER-beta) was discovered and we were among the first, and many times the first, scientists who provided the description of its distribution and the regulation of its synthesis in rodents.
+In 1994, I joined Wyeth Research, a pharmaceutical company, as the Director of the Functional Morphology Division of the Women’s Health Research Institute.
+My primary activity was to support the discovery of novel tissue-selective estrogen therapeutics.
+My specific goal in this complex drug discovery process was to identify an estrogen receptor ligand that alleviates hot flushes in an animal model without stimulating the uterus and the breast.
+Bazedoxifene, which was discovered by our group, is such an estrogen receptor (ER) ligand; now is available to menopausal women.
+While at Wyeth, a novel estrogen receptor (ER-beta [REβ]) was discovered and we were among the first, and many times the first, providing the description of its distribution and the regulation of its synthesis in rodents.
 As we knew from animal models that estrogens provide neuroprotection in several neurodegenerative diseases and cerebrovascular stroke, my interest turned toward cerebrovascular stroke and its prevention/treatment with estrogen.
 Utilizing rodent models of stroke, in collaboration with Dr. Phylis Wise’s group at University of Kentucky, we showed that ER-alpha, the classical ER plays a critical role in neuroprotection.

-In 2004, I came to the University of Maryland, Baltimore (UMB) and started to teach again and continued my research.
-I have been collaborating with Dr. Laszo Prokai at North Texas Health Science Center, Fort Worth, TX who, while studying estrogen’s metabolism, has discovered an intracellular redox cycle by which estradiol, following scavenging free radicals, is converted to a steroid (DHED is its abbreviated name) which then is converted back to estrogen via a reductase that uses NADPH.
+Since 2006 I have been collaborating with Dr. Laszlo Prokai at North Texas Health Science Center, Fort Worth, TX who, while studying estrogen metabolism, has discovered an intracellular redox cycle by which estradiol, following scavenging free radicals, is converted to a steroid (DHED is its abbreviated name) which then is converted back to estrogen via a reductase using NADPH.
 This conversion takes place only in the brain.
 Therefore, DHED can be considered as a pro-estrogen and can be used as a pro-drug delivery approach for the brain.
-DHED is water soluble (i.e., drugable), does not bind to any receptors, and penetrates the blood-brain barrier with high efficacy.
+DHED is soluble water (i.e., druggable), does not bind to any receptors, and penetrates the blood-brain barrier with high efficacy.
 Once in the brain, it is converted to estradiol.
-My current effort focuses on developing a primate model of hot flush utilizing the non-invasive infrared imaging to measure changes in skin temperature.
-Development of such a model would give a boost for further research on DHED, addressing hot flushes.
-As many actions of testosterone in men are mediated via estradiol following the aromatization of testosterone to 17β-estradiol, DHED can be given to men to alleviate age-associated hypoandrogenic symptoms (hot flushes, depression, cognitive impairment, insomnia, and reduced libido) or similar symptoms in castrated men suffering from prostate cancer.
+My current effort focuses on testing DHED in a primate model of hot flush utilizing the non-invasive infrared imaging to measure changes in skin temperature.
+The results clearly show that DHED prevents ovariectomy-induced hot flushes in rhesus macaques.
+As many actions of testosterone in men are mediated via estradiol following the aromatization of testosterone to 17β-estradiol, DHED can be given to men to alleviate age-associated hypo androgenic symptoms (hot flushes, depression, cognitive impairment, insomnia, and reduced libido) or similar symptoms in castrated men suffering from prostate cancer or aged individuals.

 Grants and Contracts

-R01AG070072 Merchenthaler I, Prokai L, Puche A. (MPI’s)
+R01AG070072 (Merchenthaler I, Prokai L, Puche A, MPI) 09/01/2020-08/31/2025 4.2 cal. months

 Brain-selective estrogen therapy for menopausal hot flushes in an advanced translational animal model.